-Hey, guys!
-Today I’m going to show you how I made this DIY Entryway Bench with shoe storage.
+Today I’m going to show you how to build a DIY Entryway Shoe Storage Bench.
 We’re a family of 5 and we’re constantly losing the battle with shoes in our entryway.
-Our shoes needed to be tamed in a major way, and we wanted to keep a storage bench there for the kids to sit down on when getting ready.
+Since our shoes are always a mess we wanted to keep a storage bench there for the kids to sit down on when getting ready.

 I already made a very similar bench in my DIY Adjustable Shoe Storage Bench post, but I ended up giving that one away.
 This version has more storage, better aesthetics, is much lighter, and sturdier to boot.
 I used some old walnut for the shoe cabinet top, but you can substitute any wood of your choice including stained pine.